After the Marine Corps

 Homecomings: Post War Coping Strategies & Help

-As the fighting in Iraq comes to an end, our Marines will return home and try to re-establish their normal routines.
+As the fighting in Afghanistan (and, previously, Iraq) comes to an end, our Marines will return home and try to re-establish their normal routines.
 How will their war experiences change them?
 What can we expect as parents, wives, children?
 What can we do to help?
 How do we know what to do?

 The questions are varied and the answers will depend on your family and your Marine.
 Each situation will be unique.
 The one constant we have is that each Marine and each family member has been affected by the war in Iraq.
 This section of the web site will offer a variety of links to information to help you find the answers to your questions.